amitshinde02/EdgeUrlShortner/README.md

 1. Navigate to about:flags in your Microsoft Edge Browser.

-2. Enable the check box against ìEnable extension developer features.
+2. Enable the check box against ‚ÄúEnable extension developer features.
 (You may have to restart the browser to take the change effects.)

-![Enable extension developer features] (https://github.com/kalehrishi/edge-extension-sample/raw/master/tutorial/screenshot1.png "Edge Extension Browser Action")
+![Enable extension developer features] (https://github.com/amitshinde02/EdgeUrlShortner/blob/master/Screenshots/Shot2.png "Enable extension developer features")

  *Load Extension*
 1. Click on ...
 Menu Button on Right Top corner.

-2. Click on Menu Item ìExtensionsî
+2. Click on Menu Item ‚ÄúExtensions‚Äù

 3. Click on Load Extension button.